Service Information Letter

 Occasionally, a clergyperson or family member will request that our funeral home staff assist them with their memorial service.
 Possibly, there may be a need for ushers at the church or funeral home when a medium to large group of friends and family are anticipated.
 When we assist a family with a memorial service, in addition to planning and arranging the service, our staff will usher, supervise the register book and collect the memorial cards that are given.
 We arrange and set up flowers, and later deliver them to wherever the family directs us.
 Many times we will plan a procession to the cemetery following a memorial service.
 A graveside service then takes place with the cremains present.
 The procession is led by a police escort; our funeral home vehicle normally transports the clergyperson and urn (cremated remains).
 These services are described in our general price list.

 Cremation can also take place following a traditional funeral.
-A family might select a rental casket or purchase the least expensive casket for this purpose.
+A family might select the least expensive casket for this purpose.
 When the service concludes, most families would go directly to their luncheon.
 The body is returned to the funeral home for cremation.
 Often times a graveside service can be scheduled the following day with clergy and family meeting at an appointed time at the cemetery.

 Nowadays, many families desire to pre-pay funeral expenses.
 However, because of the uncertainty associated with inflation, our funeral home does not guarantee future service or merchandise costs.
 Complicating matters, too, is the fact that there are a number of vendors who contribute to the funeral, and who’s future prices would be difficult if not impossible to predict: cemeteries, floral shops, church administrations (determining facility fees, clergy stipends, musicians stipends, custodial charges), county government agencies (registrar fees for death certificates) etc.